jlu-ilr-hydro/odmf/odmf/static/media/help/file-manager/index.md

 # !fa-file File manager

-The  [file manager !fa-folder](../../download) is a simple tool to share files concerning the observatory.
+The  [!fa-folder-open file manager](../../download) is a simple tool to share files concerning the observatory.
 The site-admins create meaningful directory structures and uses `.readme.md` files (can be created by clicking on the right pane in the file manager) to explain the directory structure.
 Please use them for **unstructured** meta data in any form.